-- The nominating shareholder(s) own several shares representing 3% or more of the total voting power of the Company's outstanding shares of capital stock entitled to vote in the election of directors; - The nominating shareholder(s) have owned that number of shares continuously for at least three years; and - The nominating shareholder(s) and their director nominee(s) otherwise satisfy the applicable requirements of Section 3.1 of the amended and restated bylaws.
+- The nominating shareholder(s) own several shares representing 3% or more of the total voting power of the Company's outstanding shares of capital stock entitled to vote in the election of directors; - · The nominating shareholder(s) have owned that number of shares continuously for at least three years; and - The nominating shareholder(s) and their director nominee(s) otherwise satisfy the applicable requirements of Section 3.1 of the amended and restated bylaws.

+The corporate governance and nominating committee considers qualified candidates suggested by current directors, management and our shareholders.
 A shareholder who wishes to suggest a qualified candidate for director to the corporate governance and nominating committee but does not meet the requirements described above may do so by writing to our Corporate Secretary at 601 Riverside Avenue, Jacksonville, Florida 32204.
 The submission must provide the information required by, and otherwise comply with the procedures set forth in, Section 3.1 of our bylaws.
 Section 3.1 also requires that the nomination notice be submitted by a prescribed time in advance of the meeting.
-See "Shareholder Proposals" below.
+See "Shareholder Proposals and Nominations" below.